dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 1. Publish guest articles on well-known publications
 2. Publish articles on developer blogging platforms
-3. Publish a new and original article on our blog

 ### Option 1 - Publish guest articles on well-known publications